XCVG/commoncore/README.md

 CommonCore supports Unity 2020.3 and will _probably_ work on Unity 2021.
 The last stable version to support Unity 2019 was 3.1.0, and the last preview version was 4.0.0 Preview 2.

 CommonCore is targeted toward standalone platforms using Mono and the .NET 4.x scripting runtime.
 Other configurations are not the focus and have varying levels of support.
 IL2CPP is supported with some limitations, and the WebGL and UWP platforms have been somewhat tested (both with their own limitations).
-Other platforms have not been tested but should work, maybe requiring minor tweaking.
+Other platforms have not been tested but might work, maybe requiring minor tweaking.

 ## Other Repositories